Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Proof of Theorem

+Hence, the right-hand side of Eq.~(\ref{EqHXB1tighteq}) is a non-decreasing function of $|\delta_z|$ and $|\delta_x|$.
+Setting $\alpha=1$ in map (\ref{EqDecohz}) gives $\delta_z=0$, corresponds to the full decoherence in the $z$ basis, and yields the right-hand side of Ineq.~(\ref{EqHXB1}). \end{proof}

 Thus, Eq.~(\ref{EqHXB1tight}) is a tight bound, while Eq.~(\ref{EqHXB1}) is a simplified and more rough one.
-In the latter case, $(1-\delta_x)/p^{(1)}_{\rm det}$ can be identified with the phase error rate, which plays a crucial role in the security proofs of QKD \cite{ShorPreskill,Koashi}.
+In the latter case, $(1-\delta_x)/p^{(1)}_{\rm det}$ can be identified with the phase error rate, which plays a crucial role in security proofs of QKD \cite{ShorPreskill,Koashi}.
 As in other cases of practical imperfections, it is not equal to the bit error rate for the $x$ basis \cite{GLLP}.

-We will use a simplified formula (\ref{EqHXB1}) in our work since its deviation from a tight bound (\ref{EqHXB1tight}) is small for $\eta$ close to 1, which is a practical case.
+We will use a simplified formula (\ref{EqHXB1}) in our work since its deviation from a tight bound (\ref{EqHXB1tight}) is small for $\eta$ close to 1, which takes place in practice.
 The substitution of Ineq.~(\ref{EqHXB1}) into Ineq.~(\ref{EqH1neq1}) gives

 We need to estimate $\delta_x$ from below.
 Hence, in view of Eq.~(\ref{EqDelta}), we should estimate $t_1$ from below and $q_1$ from above.
-Let us discuss the dependence of the right-hand side of Ineq.~(\ref{EqH1neq1new}) on $p_{\rm det}^{(1)}$.
-Consider the function

-where the notation $\delta_x\big(p_{\rm det}^{(1)}\big)$ mean that here we treat $\delta_x$ as a function of $p_{\rm det}^{(1)}$ according to Eq.~(\ref{EqDelta}) with fixed $t_1$ and $q_1$.
-It can be straightforwardly shown that $f$ is a non-increasing function of $p_{\rm det}^{(1)}$.
-Hence, $p_{\rm det}^{(1)}$ should be estimated from below.
-In Subsections~\ref{SecTriple} and~\ref{SecDouble} we obtain estimations for the three- and more photon part and the two-photon parts, respectively.
-In Subsections~\ref{SecFin} we finish the proof of Theorem~\ref{ThMain}.
+The estimation of $t_1$ will include $p_{\rm det}^{(1)}$ (see Eq.~(\ref{Eqt1l})), hence we postpone the investigation of the dependence of Ineq.~(\ref{EqH1neq1new}) on $p_{\rm det}^{(1)}$ until we obtain all estimates in Sec.~\ref{SecFin}.